Agnes Huntington: Personal life

 On November 15, 1892, in Saint Thomas Church, Manhattan, she married attorney Paul Drennan Cravath, with whom she had one daughter, Vera Agnes Huntington Cravath (b.
 1895).
 Following marriage, she became a director of several charities, and contributed to many charitable societies.
 She was an animal activist, and a member of the Colony Club.
 Huntington was Episcopalian, and opposed women's suffrage.

 As reported on page one of The New York Times, the couple became legally and permanently separated, in 1926, while remaining married.
 Their daughter, then separated from her first husband, moved in with her father, until her second marriage the following year.

 She resided at 105 E. Thirty-ninth Street, in New York City, with a country estate in Locust Valley, Long Island, New York.
-Huntington died in Manhattan, on March 10, 1953, and was buried at Woodlawn Cemetery, The Bronx.
+Huntington died in Manhattan, on March 10, 1953.